chetanmeh/meta64/docs/bugs-and-todos.md

 * Some way to let user render text at a narrower width across the page.
 Lines going completely across a wide screen are hard to read - at least on a wide screen device
 * Need "Move to Top" and "Move to Bottom" in addition to "up"/"down"
 * More JUnit unit tests.
+* If user spends a very long time editing a node without saving, and the session times out they can lose ability to save.
+Need intermittent save to a property like "content-unsaved" so that when they open the editor, the next time we can detect this, and ask them if they would like to continue editing their unsaved work.

 # List of Known Bugs
 * sometimes when I click on the top node (page parent node) it is unable to select the node (no red indicator shows on left).
 Saw this happen when I accessed a node via url that was shared from another user.
 Also happens when you click Home button.
 * password cookie key will be encrypted using AES from http://point-at-infinity.org/jsaes/, probably and probably the https://panopticlick.eff.org/ methodology of generating a string to use for the encryption key which will be rather unique to the machine.
 This means if a hacker gets your cookie, it will still be difficult to decrypt, unless they can also run javascript on your machine and sent the output to their servers.
 Of course a hacker can lure you to their server, where they can run JS on a page and get your panopticlick info, but that is one additional challenge for them.